The Joe A. Callaway Award

 The Joe A. Callaway Awards recognize excellence in directing and choreography in New York City and are the only awards given by peer directors and choreographers for work on a single production.

 SDCF’s Joe A. Callaway Award was first presented in 1989.
 Recipients and finalists are chosen by the Callaway Award Selection Committee, comprised of current SDC Members, from around 100 productions considered each season.
-The 2023-2024 Joe A. Callaway Committee is chaired by Shea Sullivan and current members are William Carlos Angulo, Maggie Burrows, Roger Danforth, Kyle Donnelly, Marcia Milgrom Dodge, Dell Howlett, Kenny Ingram, Gerry McIntyre, Margarett Perry, Danya Taymor, and Daniela Varon.
+The 2024-2025 Joe A. Callaway Committee is chaired by Shea Sullivan and current members are William Carlos Angulo, Roger Danforth, Marcia Milgrom Dodge, Dell Howlett, Kenny Ingram, Gerry McIntyre, Margarett Perry, Paige Price, and Daniela Varon.

 Eligibility